Emmely2008/Integration-Testing/README.md

 ##### 4) Developed and unit tested class Benchmark

-This is the class that I needed to use Stubs to be able to test the logic in isolation.
+This is the class that I needed to use stubs to be able to test the logic in isolation.
-I found a bug a logic mistake that I made that was captured in the test.
+I found a logic mistake that was captured in the test.